willnationsdev/godot-docs/getting_started/guides/godot_essentials_guide.rst

 Because the Godot Editor has a SceneTree, it is possible to inject your own Nodes into it.
-This makes the creation of custom tools incredibly easy to do.
+This makes the creation of custom tools straightforward with almost no learning curve.

-1. Any script can be declared as a "tool" script.
-This will enable that script's logic to execute in the editor.
+1. You can declare any script as a "tool" script.
+This enables that script's logic to execute in the editor.

    To specify editor-only or game-only logic, you can check the script's current execution mode with :ref:`Engine.is_editor_hint <class_Engine_property_is_editor_hint>`.

-   Each scripting
-   language will have its own syntax for declaring tools.
+   Each scripting language will have its own syntax for declaring tools.
 Please consult the scripting documentation for your language of choice for more information.

-2. If you need add to or modify the editor itself, Godot provides an easy-to-use
+2. If you need to change the editor itself, Godot provides an easy-to-use
-   :ref:`plugin API <class_EditorPlugin>` as well as the ability to write :ref:`standalone editor scripts <class_EditorScript>`.
+   :ref:`plugin API <class_EditorPlugin>`.
+For one-off edits, you can also write :ref:`standalone editor scripts <class_EditorScript>`.
    For more information about how to create plugins, :ref:`click here <doc_making_plugins>`.

-3. There's no need to learn a domain-specific API just for writing plugins.
-Instead, Godot enables you to re-use your knowledge of programming its user interfaces for games.
+3. There's no need to learn a domain-specific language for plugins.
+   Instead, Godot enables you to re-use your game UI knowledge.

 4. While writing a plugin, you can also add :ref:`EditorInspectorPlugins <class_EditorInspectorPlugin>`